-These allocations are based on sales made in June by businesses that report tax monthly and on sales made in April, May and June by quarterly filers.
+These allocations are based on sales made in May by businesses that report tax monthly.

 Two cities in Gonzales County — Gonzales and Nixon — collect a 1.5 percent sales tax rate, while Smiley and Waelder collect a 1 percent sales tax.